 Tulsi tea is a popular beverage in India that’s consumed in place of coffee.
 Tulsi tea boosts metabolism and helps with weight loss; it’s rich in antioxidants and prevents aging effects as well as cancer.
 Tulsi tea is also soothing, and it balances our system and improves immunity; it increases your resistance to stress and chronic fatigue syndrome; plus works as a natural remedy for anxiety.

 You can find tulsi tea at many health food stores; it comes in boxes of tea bags.
 You can also buy dried tulsi leaves in bulk and use your tea steeper to make this beneficial and tasty tea.
-If you’d rather have an iced tea, it’s simple to let the tea cool, add ice, and even some honey or lemon for flavor.
+If you’d rather have an iced tea, it’s simple to let the tea cool, add ice, and even some honey or lemon for flavour.

 You can also prepare tulsi juice, which includes five tulsi leaves that have been infused in water.
 The juice is known to enhance kidney function and relieve diarrhea, vomiting and fever.